Nooberieno/DnD-Homebrew/content/classes-subclasses/cartomancer.md

 - You are immune to being frightened or charmed.
 - You can use Wild Card 4 times per long rest.
 - When you or a creature you can see within 30 feet makes an attack roll, ability check, or saving throw, you can use your reaction to force them to reroll the die.
 You can use this feature a number of times equal to your Intelligence modifier (minimum 1) and regain all uses upon finishing a long rest.

 {% end %}

+{% subclass_feature(subclass="Zener Deck") %}
+### The Fifth Symbol
+_18th-level Zener Deck feature_

+You are immune to psychic damage, any effect that would sense your emotions or read your thoughts and the charmed condition

+{% end %}